vtyulb/AtomicSharedPtr/README.md

 # Other implementations
 I currently know about 2 different std::atomic&lt;std::shared_ptr> implementations.
 First one is https://bitbucket.org/anthonyw/atomic_shared_ptr/src/default/atomic_shared_ptr It uses 128-bit Compare-And-Swap (CAS) operations.
-It's not supported on all platforms and it is slow.
+Such operations are not supported on all platforms and they are very slow.

 Second implementation is from facebook [folly/concurrency](https://github.com/facebook/folly/blob/master/folly/concurrency/AtomicSharedPtr.h)
 It uses simple hack.
 Inside 64-bit pointer there is 16 bit reference counter (refcount).